isawnyu/pleiades.datasets/README.md

 pervasive peer review. _Pleiades_ welcomes your contribution, no matter how small, and we have a number of useful tasks suitable for volunteers of every interest.

+## Access and Archiving

+The latest versions of this package can be had by fork or download from the master branch at https://github.com/isawnyu/pleiades-datasets.
+[Numbered releases](https://github.com/isawnyu/pleiades-datasets/releases) are created periodically at GitHub.
+These are archived at zenodo.org using the DOI https://doi.org/10.5281/zenodo.1193921.

 ## Credits